-RULE XII.
+RULE 16.
 SERVICE OF PAPER AND OTHER NOTICES

-Service of an order to show cause instituting a formal disciplinary proceeding shall be made by personal service or by registered or certified mail addressed to the affected attorney at the address shown on the roll of attorneys admitted to practice before this Court.
-Service of any other papers or notices required by these Rules shall be deemed to have been made if such paper or notice is addressed to the attorney at the address shown on the roll of attorneys admitted to practice before the Court; or to counsel or the respondent's attorney at the address indicated in the most recent pleading or document filed by them in the course of any proceeding.
+Service of an order to show cause instituting a formal disciplinary proceeding shall be made by personal service or by registered or certified mail addressed to the affected attorney at the address shown on the roll of attorneys admitted to practice before this Court or by email upon consent of the affected attorney to waive formal service.
+Service of any other papers or notices required by these Rules subsequent to the original order to show cause shall be deemed to have been made if such paper or notice is mailed to the attorney at the address shown on the roll of attorneys admitted to practice before the Court, or to counsel or the respondent's attorney at the address indicated in the most recent pleading or document filed by them in the course of any proceeding, or any other method permitted by Federal Rule of Civil Procedure 5(b).